 We define a Customer-Entity as each entity that is the ultimate parent of a party contracting with us.
 We commonly enter into enterprise-wide agreements with Customer-Entities that include multiple operating units or divisions.
-Our customer composition is diverse and includes various customer segments with different purchasing decisions and pricing models.
+Our customer composition is diverse and includes various customer segments with discrete purchasing decisions and pricing models.
 We offer a wide range of products and services, which results in a complex sales tapestry.

 Over the course of our history, we have continued to innovate our product offerings, expand our market reach, and evolve our business model to better serve the needs and use cases of our ever-growing customers.
-Today, our relationships with customers take a myriad of different forms, ranging from \$25 licenses of C3 AI Ex Machina to individual data scientists, to enterprise-level limited time trials and pilots, to multi-million-dollar long-term enterprise-wide agreements for C3 AI Applications and/or the C3 AI Platform.
-Furthermore, the number of individual departments and divisions within our customer base using our applications and/or applications they have built on our platform has also expanded.
+Today, our relationships with customers take a myriad of different forms, ranging from free trials of C3 Generative AI on the AWS Marketplace, \$25 licenses of C3 AI Ex Machina to individual data scientists, to enterprise-level limited time trials and pilots, to multi-million-dollar long-term enterprise-wide agreements for C3 AI Applications and/or the C3 AI Platform.
+The number of individual departments and divisions within our customer base using our applications and/or applications they have built on our platform continues to expand.
 The move to our new consumption-based pricing model, while being the right model for our business evolution, adds yet another permutation to our customer relations.
 While the bulk of our new business volume consists of product trials followed by consumption-based pricing, we continue to employ our historic pricing models in certain circumstances, including the expansion of existing agreements and renewals.
-We also have strong reseller relationships, who sell our solutions to their end customers.
+We also have reseller relationships that sell our solutions to their end customers.